Let me start with a warning: This list does not feature ALL free keyword research tools out there.

 Here’s a detail:

-When it comes to exporting the data, you can save the result as an image:
+When it comes to exporting the data, you can save the result as an image for free:

 Since Google Search Console tracks your performance in Google search results, it also shows the keywords you rank for.
 All of them.
 Even the ones you didn’t know about.